aureliensarrat/Snake/README.md

 # Snake-Game
 Simple game of snake
+Eat as many apples as you can !

-Controls :
+# Controls :

 ↑ Up
 ↓ Down
 → Right
 ← Left

-made by Aurélien Sarrat
+Made by Aurélien Sarrat

-Game for a homework assignment at Hetic
+Game for a homework assignment at Hetic (H2)

+### How to make it better?

+- Improve graphics
+- Store high scores on the computer